Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-This edWebinar will explore the ways in which participatory and enjoyable adult-child music activities in live, synchronous, and asynchronous learning experiences can engage parents and caregivers in their child’s learning, enhance the home learning environment, promote family engagement with the school, and support a strong child-teacher-family connection.
+This edWebinar explores the ways in which participatory and enjoyable adult-child music activities in live, synchronous, and asynchronous learning experiences can engage parents and caregivers in their child’s learning, enhance the home learning environment, promote family engagement with the school, and support a strong child-teacher-family connection.

 Family engagement in early childhood has been viewed as a predictor of children’s early learning skills and later school success.
 Now, with more young children and educators engaged in distance learning, and parents and caregivers finding themselves in the position of educator-at-home, it’s even more important to find enjoyable, quality, and accessible ways to engage parents and caregivers in their child’s early learning.
 Music can be an enjoyable, cognitively stimulating, and literacy-rich activity for children and parents to engage in together.